aaronguostudio/learning/ios/udemy/bootcamp/se18-todoey-app/README.md

 - Improve the UI
   - navigationController check Perfers Large Titles
   - how to use guard
-  - await navigationController loaded, using viewWillAppear hook
+  - using viewWillAppear hook, this will make sure navigationController loaded
   - using guard let instead of if let
   - reset nav bar color in viewWillDisappear hook